girlscript/winter-of-contributing/JavaScript/Topics/JavaScript Frameworks/Vue/README.md

 # Vue.Js

 Vue.js is an **open-source model–view–viewmodel front end JavaScript framework** for building user interfaces and single-page applications.
-It was created by Evan You, and is maintained by him and the rest of the active core team members.
+It was created by **Evan You**, and is maintained by him and the rest of the active core team members.

 - Vue.js lets you extend HTML with HTML attributes called directives
 - Vue.js directives offers functionality to HTML applications